Friday, July 30, 2010

 Tony Paige said on WFAN that whoever the Yanks play in the postseason should just shelve their starters and start all brand-new rookies.
 That would violate roster-eligibility rules.
 I wonder, would Allan H. Selig Jr. look the other way?

-On Subway Squawkers, Lisa Swan was upset that last night's Yanks-Indians game ran long, and she couldn't watch the season premier of Jersey Shore.
+On Subway Squawkers, Lisa Swan was upset that last night's Yanks-Indians game ran long, and she couldn't watch the season premiere of Jersey Shore.
 And she hasn't run the tape back yet (or the DVR), so she doesn't want anyone to give her spoilers!

 Here's a spoiler for Jersey Shore: It stinks as much as Chan Ho Park's pitching.
 But at least they've got better hair than the Seattle-era Randy Johnson.